Gendr/PvPLink/README.md

 ## Overview

-Provides character links to World of Warcraft and Check-PvP websites.
+Provides character links to World of Warcraft, Check-PvP and WoW Thugger websites.

 To use, right-click on the following:
 + Contacts list (In game & BNet)